Iamouma/walky/README.md

 Status: 500 Internal Server Error, "Payment Intent creation failed due to a server error.
 Please try again later."

-To access the swagger documentation, once your server is running, you can access the Swagger documentation by opening a browser and navigate to:
+To test all the endpoints, access the swagger documentation, once your server is running, you can access the Swagger documentation by opening a browser and navigate to:

     http://localhost:5000/api-docs